Josh Allen Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Josh Allen Player Prop Bets for NFL Week 6 - Buffalo vs. Tennessee

-In advance of placing any prop bet wagers on Josh Allen for Monday's game, which starts at 8:15 PM ET on ESPN, here are some insights and stats to consider to make the best bets.
-Allen and the Buffalo Bills (4-1) take the field against the Tennessee Titans (3-2) in Week 6 at Nissan Stadium.
+In advance of Monday's game, here are the key stats and trends you need to know about Josh Allen and his player prop bet options.
+He'll take the field starting at 8:15 PM ET on ESPN.
+Allen and the Buffalo Bills (4-1) play the Tennessee Titans (3-2) in Week 6 at Nissan Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.